LAROQUE LINEAGE

 De Montfort Coat-of-Arms painted in 1814 for Henry Montfort

-Though now it may be difficult to believe, all knowledge of the origins and true name of Captain Peter Montfort, were completely lost to his descendants in Ireland for over 300 years.
-The only evidence that survived from those early years was this painting of the De Montfort coat-of-arms (see left), made in 1814 for Henry Montfort, the grandson of Captain Pierre Montfort.
+Though it now may be difficult to believe, for over 300 years all knowledge relating to the origins of Captain Peter Montfort were completely lost to his descendants.
+The only evidence that has survived from those early years was this painting of the De Montfort coat-of-arms (see left), made in 1814 for Henry (II) Montfort, the grandson of Captain Pierre Montfort.

 It wasn't until the year 2022, after a lifetime of unrelenting but fruitless research, that a fortuitous discovery established the connection between Captain Peter Montfort, the Huguenot soldier who settled in Ireland, and Pierre de Laroque, Sieur de Montfort, the Huguenot noble who left France after the Revocation of the Edict of Nantes in 1695.

-This connection was irrefutably proved by the fact that the families of both Laroque and Montfort used exactly the same coat-of-arms (see ACCOUNT above).
-This unique heirloom, now over 200 years old, provided the ironclad evidence that Pierre de Laroque, Sieur de Montfort, and Captain Peter Montfort, of Bawn, Co.
-Longford, were in fact one and the same person.
+This connection was irrefutably proved by the fact that the families of both Laroque and Montfort used exactly the same coat-of-arms (see above "The Life and Times of Pierre de Laroque, Sieur de Montfort").
+This unique heirloom, now over 200 years old, provided the ironclad evidence that Captain Peter Montfort, of Bawn, Co.
+Longford, and Pierre de Laroque, Sieur de Montfort, and were in fact one and the same person.

 "The de Montfort Family